-The Healthy Start Project: Primary Prevention of Overweight in Preschool Children Predisposed to Future Overweight
+The Healthy Start Project: Primary Prevention of Overweight in Preschool Children Susceptible to Future Overweight

 The "Sund Start" project will contribute with knowledge about whether targeting normal weight, predisposed children is effective in preventing overweight and obesity, and if reduced stress and improved sleep, should be considered important new obesity prevention tools.
 Moreover, the project will contribute with knowledge about how to change lifestyle and its effects on development of overweight and obesity in high risk Danish preschool children.